Lost Springs, Kansas

 Lost Springs is a city in Marion County, Kansas, United States.
-It was named for the old lost spring near the city.
 As of the 2020 census, the population of the city was 55.
-It is located south of Herington, about 0.6 miles west of the intersection of U.S. Route 77 (aka U.S. Route 56) highway and 340th Street next to the Union Pacific Railroad.
+The city was named for a nearby lost spring that was a camping spot along the 19th century Santa Fe Trail.
+It is located south of Herington, approximately 0.6 mile west of the intersection of U.S. Route 77 (aka U.S. Route 56) highway and 340th Street, adjacent to the Union Pacific Railroad.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 From the 1820s to the 1870s, one of the most significant land routes in the United States was the Santa Fe Trail.
 The "Lost Spring" was one of the favorite camping spots on the Santa Fe Trail because it generally had an ample supply of good water.
 It was located 15 miles west of Diamond Spring, which was a day's travel for a wagon train.
 The spring apparently got its name because it is a periodic spring, drying up at times for a week, a month, or even two years, so those visiting the site sometimes could not locate the spring on a return trip.
 A stage station was set up nearby in 1859 and was known as the Lost Springs Station, but no visible evidence remains of the station.
 The trail was active across Marion County from 1821 to 1866.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Lost Springs.

 A post office existed in Lost Spring from August 29, 1861, to May 23, 1864.
 Later, the post office was reestablished as Lost Springs on July 9, 1879.